New York State Bar (2017)

 Leah loves traveling and has an anecdote for most situations (legal or otherwise).

-The O-1 Visa Extraordinary Ability Visa and The Contracts Needed To Secure A Three Year Period
+What is the O-1 Visa Extraordinary Ability Visa, and What Contracts Are Needed To Secure It?